 Comparing Debt Consolidation with Debt Settlement

-Credit counseling is a method of debt relief that has helped many individuals and families, but it's important to know that debt management requires discipline and a certain amount of restraint to avoid relying credit cards, and it normally takes three to five years to complete the program and take advantage of all the money saving benefits of On the other hand, an alternative to debt management is debt settlement, considered a more aggressive form of debt relief that may help consumers, facing the prospects of bankruptcy, get out of credit card debt faster, assuming they can accumulate money in a "set aside" designated account which can later be used as the funding source to reach a settlement with individual creditors.
+Debt consolidation or credit counseling is a method of debt relief that has helped many individuals and families, but it's worth noting that debt management requires discipline and a certain amount of restraint to avoid relying credit cards.
+In addition, the program normally takes three to five years to complete and for the consumer to take advantage of all the money saving benefits of the plan.
+On the other hand, an alternative to debt management is debt settlement, considered a more aggressive form of debt relief that may help consumers, facing the prospects of bankruptcy, get out of credit card debt faster, assuming they can accumulate money in a "set aside" designated account which can later be used as the funding source to reach a settlement with individual creditors.

-With debt settlement, it's not unusual, if consumers fall seriously behind in payments, credit card companies may elect to "sell off" debt as "bad debt" to a third-party collector or collection agency.
+With debt settlement, it's customary, that if consumers fall seriously behind in payments, credit card companies may decide eventually to "sell off" debt as "bad debt" to a collection agency.
 In this scenario, creditors may get as little as 10 cents on the dollar, so it stands to reason that credit card companies may be willing to accept a reasonable settlement offer made by the consumer or by a debt settlement company working on the consumer's behalf to negotiate a settlement.
 Be aware that when consumers default on the terms of credit card agreements in order to set aside monies in a settlement account, creditors may threaten or take legal action.
 In addition, money saved through credit card negotiated settlements are subject to federal taxation.
 Finally, debt settlement typically will have a negative impact on one's personal credit, but not as serious or long lasting of an impact as personal bankruptcy.